jhipster/jhipster-artwork/README.md

 ## The JHipster Family

-Here's some examples of the JHipster family members.
+Below are some examples of the JHipster family members.

 <div width="500" align="center">
   <img src="family/jhipster_family_member_0.svg" width="200">